pradyumnasagar/mirpv24/README.md

 3) Run the installation script
 The installer will ask root permission to install the following packages please provide it when asked.

-HairpIndex, lolcat, cowsay, figlet, enscript, dailog, pv, sl, gfortan, make, build-essential, g++, manpages-dev
+HairpIndex, cowsay, enscript, dailog, build-essential, manpages-dev